triggermesh/docs/docs/targets/awss3.md

 Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the AWS API specific secrets.

+The ARN for the S3 bucket must include the account number and region of a pre-defined [access point][aws-s3-ap]

 ## Deploying an Instance of the Target

 Open the Bridge creation screen and add a Target of type `AWS S3`.